Lowell Gilmore

-Lowell Gilmore (20 December 1906 – 31 January 1960) was an American stage, film and television actor.
+Lowell Gilmore (December 20, 1906 – January 31, 1960) was an American stage, film, and television actor.

 Life and career

 Lowell Gilmore first worked as a stage manager on the 1929 Broadway play The First Mrs. Fraser, but got his chance as an actor when he replaced actor Eric Elliott in the play.
-This was the start to a successful Broadway career in the 1930s with plays like The Wind and the Rain (1934), The Taming of the Shrew (1935) and Leave Her to Heaven (1940).
+This was the start to a successful Broadway career in the 1930s with plays such as The Wind and the Rain (1934), The Taming of the Shrew (1935), and Leave Her to Heaven (1940).
 He made his film debut in Jacques Tourneur's war drama Days of Glory (1944) with Gregory Peck, where he was featured in an extensive role as Peck's second-in-command.
-His second film role was perhaps his most notable: As painter Basil Hallward in The Picture of Dorian Gray (1945), the film adaption of Oscar Wilde's literature classic.
-Another notable role was the District Commissioner in the Oscar-winning adventure film King Solomon's Mines (1950) with Stewart Granger and Deborah Kerr.
+His second film role was as painter Basil Hallward in The Picture of Dorian Gray (1945), the film adaption of Oscar Wilde's novel.
+Other roles include the Duke of Gloucester (the future Richard III) in The Black Arrow (1948) and Eric Masters in the Oscar-winning adventure film King Solomon's Mines (1950).

-Although Gilmore was born in the United States, the "suave-looking, wavy-haired supporting actor" often portrayed British characters like doctors, officers, and gentlemen of rank.
-His roles were often dapper and sometimes also cads and villains.
-One of his best roles was probably as the Duke of Gloucester (the future Richard III) in The Black Arrow (1948), where he played him as a semi-sympathetic and charming, semi-villainous character.
-While his film roles got somewhat smaller in the 1950s, he played in numerous television series like Alfred Hitchcock Presents and The Jack Benny Program.
-Gilmore also appeared as Pontius Pilate in the television series The Living Christ Series (1951) and the film Day of Triumph (1954).
-He played his last role in 1958 and died two years later at the age of 53 years.
+Although Gilmore was American, the "suave-looking, wavy-haired supporting actor" often portrayed British characters such as doctors, officers, and gentlemen of rank.
+His roles often included dapper cads and villains.
+During the 1950s, he appeared in television series including Alfred Hitchcock Presents and The Jack Benny Program.
+Gilmore appeared as Pontius Pilate in the television series The Living Christ Series (1951) and the film Day of Triumph (1954).
+He played his last role in 1958 and died two years later at age 53.